Chinz/slate_apidocs/source/index.html.md

 It is good to use a tool, such as cURL or Postman initially to perform requests.
 Later, you will want to write your own scripting code to do this.

 **Note:**
-The examples shown in this document use cURL to make HTTP reqests.
+The examples shown in this document use cURL to make HTTP requests.

 Curl is a command line tool which helps you get or send information through URLs using supported protocols(`HTTP` in the case of FODIM).
 It is available at http://curl.haxx.se/ .

 All the cURL examples will use the following options(flags):
 -  `--insecure` bypasses validation of the HTTPS certificate.
 In actual usage, The FODIM RESTful API should be configured to use a user-supplied certificate and this option is not necessary.
       Draft comment: Need clarity here.
 -  `-i` returns HTTP response headers